 Costs vary.
-Every TikTok influencer is different, and so is every discussion about compensation.
+Every TikTok influencer is different, and so is every compensation discussion.
 Why is that?
 Several factors impact influencer pay.
 The following factors tend to drive costs up:

 Type of content

-If you find an influencer that really connects with your audience, you may want the influencer to work with your brand exclusively.
-If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potentially lost income from having to turn down other deals.
+If you find an influencer that connects with your audience, you may want the influencer to work with your brand exclusively.
+If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potential lost income.

 How much do TikTok influencers charge?

-Factors aside, it’s important to have a starting point when talking about compensation.
-To help, IZEA analyzed influencer pay over the last seven years and provides specific insights.
+Factors aside, it’s important to have a starting point when discussing compensation.
+To help, IZEA analyzed influencer pay and provided specific insights.

-TikTok and YouTube are likely the most expensive option because they require influencers to shoot a video.
-As you might expect, shooting video is a bigger time investment than snapping a picture, so the cost is higher than others.
+Video-based content, like that on TikTok, tends to be more expensive.
+As you might expect, shooting a video is a bigger time investment than snapping a quick picture, so the cost is higher than others.

-Twitter, Facebook, and Instagram are all more affordable options, in general.
-The cost for a Twitter post, for example, is just $284.
+Facebook and Instagram Photos are both cheaper options.
+The cost for a Facebook post, for example, is just $642.

-Average cost of a TikTok post and a post on another platform
+The average cost of a TikTok post and another platform

 Interested in using more than one platform?
-You can ask an influencer to create sponsored content for two channels, but the cost goes up.
+You can ask an influencer to create sponsored content for two channels, but the cost increases.

-IZEA offers a look at the average cost paid per “post combo.”
+IZEA looks at the average cost paid per “post combo.”

-The most common platform to pair with TikTok is Instagram.
-Most brands combine TikTok with an Instagram Story, which disappears in 24 hours.
-This combination of content maximizes the reach of the campaign by engaging audiences on two different platforms.
+The most common content to pair with TikTok is an Instagram Story, which disappears in 24 hours.
+This combination of content maximizes the campaign’s reach by engaging audiences on two different platforms.